 Virtual assistants, voice commands and artificial intelligence are all driving a huge change in the online search industry.
-Based on available statistics, 20%-25% of searches on Google apps /Android phones are voice-based and Comscore has predicted that by 2020 that number will increase to 50%.
+Based on available statistics, 20 percent to 25 percent of searches on Google apps and Android phones are voice-based and Comscore has predicted that by 2020 that number will increase to 50 percent.

 Queries Are Getting Longer

 Queries are getting colloquial and therefore, verbose.
 What’s interesting though, is that these longer queries are eating into the share of 1-token and 2-token queries.
 So, over a 12-month period, while the percentage of clicks on 3 and above token queries has been increasing, the same has been on a decline for 1-2 token queries.

 Figure 1: Percentage of total clicks based on number of tokens in queries

 5Ws and 1H Are Even More Important Now